Army Ranger Wing: Selection and training

 Module 5 Continuation training is the conclusion of the SOFQ course, and candidates are posted to an operational ARW task unit as an assault team operator.
 3 Star Privates (and equivalents) who are successful in completing the SOFQ course pass out at the rank of Acting Corporal, and the lowest commissioned rank in the unit is that of Captain.
 All candidates must successfully complete the basic parachute course of five (5) static line jumps from 3,000 feet using T10 round canopies.

-As of 2012, it was reported that since the units inception less than 400 had completed training to become a Ranger.
+As of 2012, it was reported that since the unit's inception fewer than 400 had completed training to become a Ranger.

 Further specialist training courses for Rangers include advanced combat medical skills, military freefall, combat diving (taught by the specialist Naval Service Diving Section) and boat handling, close protection and handling of advanced weapons.

 Prior to 2000 with The Troubles, approximately 85% of Ranger training had been dedicated to counter-terrorism.
 The average age of a Ranger is 31 years old with the eldest 44 years old.
 On average, a member of the ARW spends between 5 and 10 years serving with the unit before being returned to their home unit bringing their skills with them, but it is not uncommon for some to spend 15 years in the unit.

-The ARW has its own purpose built tactical training facilities, including shooting ranges, kill houses and various urban and rural settings.
+The ARW has its own purpose-built tactical training facilities, including shooting ranges, kill houses and various urban and rural settings.
 The main facility is known as "Tac Town", based in the Curragh.
 Other ranges are located in County Wicklow.
 These facilities are also made available to the ERU.